itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 }
 ```

-> If you're using `npm`, mute the `err!` messages by adding `exit 0` to your script: `"lint": "snazzy; exit 0`
+> If you're using `npm`, mute the annoying `err!` messages by adding `exit 0` to your script: `"lint": "snazzy; exit 0`

 Run it:
 ```
 $ yarn run lint
 ```

 That's it!
-Standard will magically find your JavaScript (excluding `node_modules`) and return your lint errors or nothing if everything passes.
+Standard will magically find your JavaScript (excluding `node_modules`) and return your lint errors, or nothing if everything passes.

 #### Using Standard With React